JeremyMarshall/praqma/README.md

 - Wrap up
 `git wrapup` will add and remove and commit

+- Deliver
+`git deliver` will push the branch.
+This issue will not close until the branch is merged.
+Github understands ready branches and will prompt to merge it.

 - Open an issue
 `ghi open` which opens an editor.
 The first line is the title the rest is the description